 Yes.
 Free Shopify themes offer many of the most important elements that are needed to create a successful store.
 Fortunately, you’ll still be able to customize it to make it your own branded store.

 Shopify themes are highly customizable, and you can create a unique store, even if you don’t have the best technical experience.

 Free Shopify themes may not be your first pick.
 However, if you’re just starting out with your ecommerce store, it’s better to be cautious with what you spend your money on.
 Once your store is starting to succeed, you can re-invest it by picking from one of the many paid Shopify templates.

 In all free Shopify website themes, you’ll be able to add products, blog posts, banner images, and more.

-Make sure that you do pay for your own .com domain as it will make your store look more professional, and will help you to increase your conversion rate.
+Make sure that you do pay for your own .com domain name as it will make your store look more professional, and will help you to increase your conversion rate.
 Overall, free Shopify themes are the best option for ecommerce entrepreneurs running their store on a budget, but they’re also used by successful ecommerce stores.